ZhuEthan/ZhuEthan.github.io/_posts/2020-04-27-machine learning from Andrew's course.md

 1. Make sure you have a low bias classifier before expending the effort.
 (Plot learning curves).
 E.g. Keep increasing the number of features/number of hidden units in neural network until you have a low bias classifier.
 2. How much work would it be to get 10x as much data as we currrently have?

+**Ceiling Analysis:**: What part of the pipeline to work on next:
+What part of the pipeline should you spend the most time trying to improve?

+* Overall system accuary 72%
+    * If text detection is 100% correct, the overall system will be 89%.
+    * Character segmentation ..., the overall system will be 90%.
+    * Character recognition ..., the overall system will be 100%.

+So text detection could be increased and have a potential 17% improvement impact.
+Character recognition could have a potential impact of 10% improvement.